Codort/website/content/open-source.md

 **Our community**

-There are many platforms for working with open-source communities, and we hope Codort will help consolidate some of these platforms in the future.
+There are many platforms for working with open-source communities.
 For now, we decided to use Discord to communicate with our community as we recognise it's a platform preferred by developers worldwide.
 In particular, Discord offers _a lot_ for free, including a huge marketplace of bots that can be very powerful for community management and moderation.
 To grow our community, we are partnering with open-source organisations who can help us find community contributors and understand community needs so we can best support them.